MarcoAntonioli/Optimal_Kmeans/README.md

 # A column generation approach to clustering

-This is the repository for the project for the integer optimization class at MIT.
+This is the repository for the Integer Optimization class at MIT.
+It has been developed by [Marco Antonioli](https://github.com/MarcoAntonioli) and [Mattia Ravasio](https://github.com/MattiaRavasio).

 ## Introduction